General Leave for B.C. Government Employees

 General Leave Without Pay

-Leave without pay is based on collective agreement provisions for bargaining unit employees and the Terms and Conditions of Employment for Excluded Employees/Appointees.
+Leave without pay is based on Collective Agreement provisions for Bargaining Unit employees and the Terms & Conditions of Employment for Excluded Employees/Appointees.

 Review the General Leave Without Pay - Approval and Acknowledgment Letter (DOCX, 20KB) before talking to your supervisor.
-It explains the impacts of taking leave without pay.
+This letter explains the impacts of taking leave without pay.

 Submit a written request to your supervisor that outlines your reason for taking leave.

-- Supervisor and employee sign a General Leave Without Pay approval and acknowledgement letter
+- The supervisor and employee sign a General Leave Without Pay approval and acknowledgement letter.

-Benefits coverage is suspended for a leave greater than 30 calendar days for any calendar months that you do not receive pay.
-If you wish to maintain your coverage, please complete and send the Option to Continue Benefits While on Leave of Absence Without Pay or Layoff (PDF, 665KB) through AskMyHR.
+Benefits coverage is suspended for a leave greater than 30 calendar days for any calendar months that you don't receive pay.
+If you wish to maintain your coverage, please complete and send the Option to Continue Benefits While on Leave of Absence Without Pay or Layoff (PDF, 305KB) through AskMyHR by submitting a service request using the category Myself > Benefits > Benefits While on Leave.

 See monthly costs for benefits.

-If you’re volunteering for CUSO, you can maintain your benefits coverage if you return to work for a period equal to the length of your leave.
-Fill out the Option to Continue Employee Benefits While On a Leave to Volunteer for CUSO Projects (PDF, 108KB).
+If you’re volunteering for CUSO International, you can maintain your benefits coverage if you return to work for a period equal to the length of your leave.
+Fill out the Option to Continue Employee Benefits While on Leave to Volunteer for CUSO Projects (PDF, 285KB).

-When you return to work, contact AskMyHR to make sure your benefits are reinstated.
+When you return to work, make sure your benefits are reinstated.
+Contact AskMyHR by submitting a service request using the category Myself > Benefits > Other Issues & Inquiries.

-Pension contributions cannot be made during a leave without pay.
-However, after returning to work, you can purchase pensionable service for the time you were away.
+Pension contributions can't be made during a leave without pay; however, after returning to work, you can purchase pensionable service for the time you were away.

 General Leave With Pay

 General leave with pay may be granted to excluded and PEA employees in extenuating circumstances.
-(This leave is not available to BCGEU employees or Nurses.)
+This leave isn't available to BCGEU employees or Nurses.

-Submit a written request to your supervisor that outlines your reason for taking a leave.
+Submit a written request to your supervisor that outlines your reason for taking leave.
 Leaves will be granted for legitimate reasons.
-Exceptions include requests for leave to work for another employer or when it is not operationally possible for you to be absent.
+Exceptions include requests for leave to work for another employer or when it's not operationally possible for you to be absent.